Sangharsh (1999 film)

-Sangharsh is a 1999 Indian Hindi-language psychological horror thriller film directed by Tanuja Chandra.
+Sangharsh is a 1999 Indian Hindi-language psychological horror crime thriller film directed by Tanuja Chandra.
 It stars Akshay Kumar, Preity Zinta, Ashutosh Rana and Alia Bhatt, who made a cameo appearance as a child artist in this film, playing the younger version of Zinta's character.
 The film was said to be based on the 1991 film The Silence of The Lambs, but Chandra rejected this, claiming the film was based on a similar lost police case in India.
 The film opened to positive reviews, with critical acclaim for the performances by Kumar and Zinta, as well as Rana's villainous turn.

 Plot

 A series of child abductions and murders has left the Mumbai Police perplexed and unable to solve the case.
 Consequently, the case is handed over to the CBI, who assign trainee Reet Oberoi to crack it.
 As she investigates, the evidence points towards Lajja Shankar Pandey, a religious fanatic who believes in sacrificing children to gain immortality.
 Pandey's erratic behaviour and Reet's own traumas — witnessing her older brother Jassi, a terrorist, being gunned down by the police in their home — compel Reet to seek help from a prisoner unjustly implicated, the genius Professor Aman Verma.

+Reet visits Aman in his prison cell to ask for his help tracking the serial child killer.
+Aman completely ignores her official CBI credentials.
+He immediately shifts the focus to her body language, trembling hands, and anxious breathing.
+He accurately profiles her on the spot, exposing that she didn’t join the CBI out of pure patriotism, but out of a desperate need to conquer her own internal terrors.

 Initially, Aman is rude and unwilling to assist Reet, but she eventually persuades him to help.
 The case becomes more challenging when Reet learns that Pandey has kidnapped the Home Minister's only child.
 Overwhelmed by the pressure, her childhood traumas, and phobias, Reet faces opposition from the local police, partly due to Verma's unconventional methods.
 As they spend more time together, he helps her conquer her fears, and they both fall in love.

+Aman was a highly intelligent university professor.
+He was falsely implicated in a major crime, which stripped him of his freedom and his academic career.
+His years in isolation hardened him, turning him deeply cynical, abrasive, and highly untrusting of authority figures like the CBI.
+Despite his bitter exterior, he possesses a profound, almost superhuman understanding of criminal psychology, human behaviour, and the occult.